emmercm/www/src/blog/_confidence-is-worth-something.md

 - The endpoints should perform the same create, update, and delete operations on the underlying data store
 - The endpoints should call the same write endpoints of other services with the same request bodies

-I ended up writing
+I ended up writing more than 40 integration tests that had spies for

 ## Future
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg1NDU2Nzc3MCwxNzA3NDMwNzkwLC00OT
+eyJoaXN0b3J5IjpbMjEwOTY1NzEzMCwxODU0NTY3NzcwLDE3MD
-YyOTY1MSwtMzM5Nzk4MjY3LC0yMzEzNDAyODIsLTE2NDEyNTY3
+c0MzA3OTAsLTQ5NjI5NjUxLC0zMzk3OTgyNjcsLTIzMTM0MDI4
-OTEsLTEwMDYxNDA0NjRdfQ==
+MiwtMTY0MTI1Njc5MSwtMTAwNjE0MDQ2NF19
 -->